lewdry/ldblog/_posts/2026-12-29-just-checking.md

 But I'm on my summer holidays and my kids are (slightly) more self sufficient.
 I've been working through a pile of recent papers trying understand how generative AI is changing information seeking.
 In 2017, the problem on my mind getting people to externalise knowledge in a way it could be easily retrieved.
 Now information is abundant, generated faster than we can verify it, by systems that feel authoritative but may not be.
 I thought I'd attempt a desktop literature review of what's happening in the research, as a way of flexing some old muscles and attempting to stay current.

 <img src="{{ '/assets/images/tatsuo.jpeg' | relative_url }}" alt="Tatsuo Miyajima, Connecting with Everything, 2017" style="width: 85%; display: block; margin: 0 auto;">
-<p style="text-align: center;"><em>Tatsuo Miyajima, Connecting with Everything, 2017</em></p>
+<p style="text-align: center;"><em>Tatsuo Miyajima, Connecting with Everything, 2017.
+Museum of Contemporary Art Australia, Sydney</em></p>

 Like many people, I'm sure we're in an *AI bubble*.
 Companies are laying off staff with pomp and press releases to replace them with bots, then [quietly hiring the humans back](https://www.theinformation.com/articles/story-salesforces-declining-trust-llms-hit-nerve).
 Tech giants are capitalising on AI infrastructure then sheepishly [dropping sales targets for products people aren't buying](https://arstechnica.com/ai/2025/12/microsoft-slashes-ai-sales-growth-targets-as-customers-resist-unproven-agents/).
-That said, I do feel that the use of gen AI for search and retrieval is impactful and likely here to stay.
+That said, I do feel that the use of generative AI for search and retrieval is impactful and likely here to stay.

-I focused on open-access empirical research published since 2023: studies that measured what people do with these tools.
-That gave me roughly a dozen substantive studies spanning experiments, surveys, physiological measurements and observational research.
+To find out what's happening, I searched for open-access empirical research published since 2023: research that measured what people do with generative AI tools.
+That gave me roughly a dozen studies spanning experiments, surveys, physiological measurements and observation.

-I think we're in the middle of a serious shift and we're not handling it particularly well.
+I think we're in the middle of a serious shift and we're not handling it well.

 ### Table of Contents